wrclark/lis3dh/example/README.md

 Inertial interrupt example, the interrupt line is kept active so long as the device is stable (ie acceleration on configured axes does not exceed `threshold` for `duration` time).

+# "Sleep to Wake" and "Return to Sleep"

+The LIS3DH can be programmed to automatically switch to `LP` mode upon recognition of a specific event.
+Once the event is over, the device will return to whatever mode it was in before the event.

+When the experienced acceleration [OR combination of all axes] falls below the `threshold` value stored in `cfg.act_ths`, the device automatically switches to `LP` mode with an ODR of 10 Hz.
+The duration of "normal function", the Wake period duration, is specified in `cfg.act_dur`.

+As soon as the experienced acceleration rises above the threshold, the device restores the original mode and ODR.

+See file: `sleep-to-wake.c`.